ZachWatkins/Remarklet/README.md

 });
 // Restore changes from localStorage without activating the rest of the library. remarklet.restore();
+// Delete all Remarklet data from localStorage (cannot be undone). remarklet.unstore();
 // Initialize the library.
 remarklet.activate();
 // Deactivate the library.